froazin/devcontainers/features/src/sdk/NOTES.md

 ## Usage

+> :warning: The Script Development Kit is designed for use with bash and is not POSIX compliant.
+It is recommended to use the SDK in a bash shell.

 Once installed in your devcontainer, the SDK can be sourced in your project using the following command:

 ```bash